Moosomin, Saskatchewan: Current development

 Moosomin grew significantly in the late 1960s and early 1970s with the construction of a major potash mine 22 mi to the north.
-Moosomin is currently undergoing significant growth.
+Moosomin was undergoing significant growth around 2010.
 According to Saskatchewan Health, which tracks population based on the number of health cards issued, there were 2,733 people living in Moosomin on June 30, 2010, up from 2,496 a year earlier, an increase of 227 people.
 The growth is due to several reasons.
 The PotashCorp Rocanville potash mine just north of the community is undergoing a $2.8 billion expansion, the $60 million Red Lily Wind Farm just west of the community started producing power in February 2011, since the Trans-Canada Highway was twinned through Moosomin in November 2009 several new businesses have been established along the highway, the Southeast Integrated Care Centre has become a major health care centre for a large region of south-eastern Saskatchewan and south-western Manitoba, and there has been significant activity in the local oil patch, which is at the northern end of the Bakken Formation.

 Several major projects are on the drawing board in Moosomin.
 Land has been purchased for two major hotel developments next to the Canalta Hotel, which opened in 2010 facing the new highway, and land has been purchased for Pipestone Villas, a major residential development.
 Fourteen kilometres south of Moosomin is Moosomin Lake and Moosomin Lake Regional Park.